OctavianG/GOBank/README.md

 2. Open the project in your Java IDE.
 3. Use Maven to build and run the application.

-## Feedback and Contributions
-We welcome feedback and contributions to enhance this project.
-Please feel free to submit issues or contribute to make GoBank even better.

 ## License
 This project is licensed under the MIT License.